sonic-net/SONiC/doc/user_mgmt/user_mgmt_hld.md

 ###  1.4. <a name='Overview'></a>Overview

 This document provides high level design for the username mgmt and configuration in Sonic.<br/>
-As of today, Sonic doesn’t have special configurations and management for local users.<br/>
+As of today, Sonic doesn’t have special configurations and management for local users.
 Users can be configured only by regular Linux commands.<br/>
 The goal is to standardize and define the User management configurations and functionality.<br/>
 It will define the default roles (capabilities), default users and describe the supported configurations for users.<br/>

+Note:
-The compilition of the feature will be controlled by a build flag and will be disabled be default.
+The compilition of the feature code will be controlled by a build flag and it will be disabled by default.

 ###  1.5. <a name='Requirements'></a>Requirements
 ####  1.5.1. <a name='Definedefaults'></a>Define defaults